How to pack carry on only and still look sharp

 Getting the right carry-on luggage

-When it comes to picking the right bag for carry-on, always go backpack.
+When it comes to picking the right bag for carry-on, always go for a backpack.
 No one has ever asked to weight check my backpack, which is usually a few kilos over.
-When it’s slung over your should you are far less of a target for the gate police.
+When it’s slung over your shoulder, you are far less of a target for the gate police.

 The key is in picking the right outfits that not only work well together but also don’t hog all the space in your bag.
 Pick muted colours that can easily be matched but also look smart.
 Blacks, greys, blues and light colours may not be the most exciting, but they do provide a multitude of combined outfit options.

-Tip: Always roll when packing rather than folding, better for space and fewer creases
+Tip: Always roll when packing rather than folding; it is better for space and fewer creases

 2 More Shirts – Shirts really are a great packing essential as they can be rolled up to keep them from getting creased and adapted to any situation.
-Whilst having a short sleeve shirt is great for warmer destinations, as a general rule opt for Cotton as this not only is less likely to crinkle but also offers the most versatility.
-Go for light colour shirts which can be teamed with your jacket by evening and still look good on a day trip playing tourist.
+While a short-sleeved shirt is great for warmer destinations, as a general rule, opt for cotton as this is not only less likely to crinkle but also offers the most versatility.
+Go for light-coloured shirts that can be teamed with your jacket by evening and still look good on a day trip playing tourist.

 2 T-Shirts – Easy to wash and quick to dry, the wardrobe staple.
 Dark coloured loose t-shirts are great for warmer countries, try to avoid grey if heading to hot climates for obvious reasons.
 If you find any spare room in your bag, throw in an extra one for good measure.

-Underwear – When it comes to travel, don’t panic about the labels, go for comfort.
-How much you pack will be reliant on the extent of your stay and be sure to have a variety of sock types that will suit any kind of activity.
+Underwear – When it comes to travel, don’t panic about the labels; go for comfort.
+How much you pack will depend on the extent of your stay, and be sure to have a variety of sock types that will suit any kind of activity.
 Remember, laundry is available anywhere in the world.

 What extras do you find space for in your bag?